 Deep, Dense, and White

 At a launch party in the 1990’s, a member of the Sackler family, who owns OxyContin maker Purdue Pharma, told people that OxyContin would result in a prescription blizzard that would be “deep, dense and white”.
-Twenty-five years later, opioid addiction has been deemed an epidemic in the United States.
 In 2017, the US Department of Health and Human Services declared opioid addiction a public health emergency.

 When Purdue Pharma introduced OxyContin in 1996, it was aggressively marketed and highly promoted.
 Sales grew from $48 million to almost $1.1 billion in 2000.
 Much of the success of OxyContin was because Purdue falsely claimed that the risk of addiction from OxyContin was extremely small, less than 1 %.